Videos

 store bought treats stuffed

 tightly with a larger biscuit to help block the opening.
+Start easy and work your way up to making it harder and harder for your pet to get food from the puzzle.
 Human

 creativity in stuffing the food puzzle helps slow down the process